 Minnesota Voters Alliance v.
 Mansky.
 This case will examine whether or not states may prohibit clothing with ideological messaging inside polling places.
-Argument before the Supreme Court will take place on February 28, 2018.
+Argument before the Supreme Court took place on February 28, 2018.

 Janus v.
 American Federation of State, County and Municipal Employees.
 This case will decide whether or not it violates a public-sector employee's First Amendment rights to pay compulsory union dues that help fund collective bargaining activity.
-Argument before the Supreme Court will take place on February 26, 2018.
+Argument before the Supreme Court took place on February 26, 2018.

 Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission.
-This case, already argued before the Supreme Court, will determine whether Colorado's public accommodation law, intended to eliminate discrimination, violates the First Amendment rights of a baker who does not want to design a cake for a gay wedding.
+This case, already argued before the Supreme Court on December 5, 2017, will determine whether Colorado's public accommodation law, intended to eliminate discrimination, violates the First Amendment rights of a baker who does not want to design a cake for a gay wedding.

 J 20 Trials.
 In a series of trials at the DC Superior Court, 188 defendants faced charges related to rioting during the Inauguration of President Donald Trump on January 20, 2017.
 On January 18, 2018, the U.S. Attorney for the District of Columbia dropped all charges against 129 of the defendants.
 59 defendants are still facing charges in D.C.
 Superior Court.